Chetanr/IOOF-robot-challenge/readme.md

    it can be improved further to handle further directions such TOP RIGHT, TOP LEFT, BOTTOM RIGHT and BOTTOM LEFT.
 2. The program does not handle the expection if the user tries to use REPORT command for the first time.
+3. The code does not read the test data from the file.
+4.